Digital media firms search for revenue in high-school bleachers

 Digital platforms seeking to add or license high school sports content include Monumental Sports Network, a digital platform co-owned by Monumental Sports & Entertainment and NBC Sports, and Pluto TV, whose financial backers include German media giant ProSiebenSat.1, Scripps Networks Interactive and Sky Plc.

-Bleacher Report, which is a unit of Time Warner's Turner unit, is partnering with Facebook Live and Snapchat on videos featuring heavily-recruited high school athletes "committing" to colleges or universities of their choice.
-See video: (tinyurl.com/zpuko9p)
+Bleacher Report is partnering with Facebook Live and Snapchat on videos featuring heavily-recruited high school athletes "committing" to colleges or universities of their choice.

 With millions of events held each year and over 8 million high school athletes across the country, Atlanta-based PlayOn!
 Sports estimates a revenue opportunity of around $2 billion a year just through live-streaming games.